Table of Contents

 Humans are well adapted to eating fish, and can even be consumed raw without side effects, indicating that they are suitable for human consumption.
 In addition, allergies to fish are relatively rare, and an allergy to a certain food often indicates its toxicity.

-Also, it is recommended to eat grains and fish separately, instead of combining them in the same meal.
+Also, it is recommended to eat grains and fish separately and not to combine them in the same meal.
 This is because they have different digestive requirements and may not be optimally absorbed when eaten together.

-In summary: consumption of sea fish is recommended due to its high nutritional content, and fish caught in the wild are preferred over fish raised in a pond.
+Sea fish consumption is recommended due to their high nutritional content, and fish caught in the wild are better than fish raised in a pond.
 Allergies to fish are rare, and fish can be consumed raw or cooked.
 Eating grains and fish separately is also recommended for optimal digestion and absorption of nutrients.

 Meat – yes

-It is good for us to eat herbivores and not mixed eaters that grew up in the pasture: chicken, duck, goose, goat, buffalo, elk deer.
+It is good for us to eat herbivores and not mixed eaters that grew up in the pasture: chicken, duck, goose, goat, buffalo, deer and elk.

-The human body is built for a meat-based diet to break down fat, you can see it in the five different organs that have to work simultaneously to break down fat.
-Even cows that eat grass, the final product that is absorbed into their blood is fatty acids that are formed from fiber by bacteria in their intestines.
-They chew the grass and add saliva to get a new surface for their gut bacteria to break down the fiber into fatty acids.
-Therefore, it is no surprise that eating fat makes digestion easier.
+The human body is built for a meat-based diet to break down fat, you can see it in the five different organs that have to work together to break down fat.
+Even cows that eat grass, the end product absorbed into the blood is fatty acids formed from fiber by bacteria in their intestines.
+They chew the grass and add saliva to get a new surface for their gut bacteria and break down the fiber into fatty acids.
+So it’s no surprise that eating fat makes digestion easier.

-It is important not to mix grains and carbohydrates with meat and eat them separately from each other, several hours apart from each other.
+It is important not to mix grains and carbohydrates with meat, and you should eat them separately from each other, several hours apart from each other.

 A description of human societies that ate mostly meat.

-There is a difference between the meat they once ate and the meat of domesticated domestic animals. unlike sea fish which are identical to what they once ate.
-And despite the differences it’s still close enough, you can’t eat exactly the way the hunters ate.
+Unlike sea fish, there is a difference between the meat they once ate and the meat of domesticated domestic animals, but despite the differences it is still close enough to suit us.

 Paleolithic populations consumed mainly animal protein – game meat, usually from vegetarian animals such as cattle that lived in herds, including deer, bison, horses and mammoths.
 The nutritional profile of this meat is significantly different from the meat available in modern supermarkets.
 Contemporary meat contains much more fat in the form of subcutaneous adipose tissue, connective tissue surfaces and fibers within the muscle itself.

 Domesticated animals have always been fatter than their wild counterparts due to a consistent food supply and reduced exercise.
-Recent feeding methods and rearing have further increased the fat content to meet consumer preferences – soft and juicy.
-As a result, the percentage of fat in today’s slaughtered animals can reach 25-30% or more.
+Recent feeding methods and forms of rearing have further increased the fat content to meet consumer preferences – soft and juicy.
+As a result, the percentage of fat in today’s slaughtered animals can reach about 25% or more.
 In contrast, a study of 15 vegetarian African animal species found their average fat percentage to be 4%.

 Not only is there more fat in domesticated animals, but also its composition is quite distinct.
-The main reason for this difference is the mixture that is given to domesticated animals, but in the US and other developed countries you can get meat from animals that ate only grass and not a mixture.
+The main reason for the difference is the mixture of food given to domesticated animals, but in the US and other developed countries it is possible to obtain meat from animals that ate only grass and not a mixture.
 Fat from wild animals contains five times more polyunsaturated fatty acids than fat from domesticated animals.
 Furthermore, animal fat includes a significant amount (about 4%) of eicosapentaenoic acid (EPA), a long-chain omega-3 polyunsaturated fatty acid known for its protective effects against atherosclerosis and malignant diseases.
 Domesticated beef contains only trace amounts of EPA.

 Wild animal meat has fewer calories and more protein per unit weight than domesticated animal meat, although the amino acid composition of their muscle tissue is similar.
 Since the cholesterol content of fat is similar to that of muscle tissue, the cholesterol content of wild animal meat is not expected to be significantly different from supermarket meat.